smurthys/smurthys.github.io/engagement.md

 the event.

 Rest assured I carefully select topics and am confident they add significant educational value.
-(I am open to public review of my material to test this assertions.)
+(I am open to public review of my material to test this assertion.)
 I humbly advise against brushing off the topics just because the title words are similar to those in curricular topics.
 At least, check with me prior to forming an opinion.